Bernie Sanders on Healthcare

 - Reduce Prescription Drug Costs: Lowers prices dramatically, by empowering the federal government to negotiate with pharmaceutical corporations.
 Some brand-name prescription drugs will have a copay.

 - Eliminate Out-Of-Pocket Costs: No premiums, deductibles or copays for any medical services.

 - Empower People: Separates health coverage from employment, so everyone will have more flexibility to change employers, or even consider starting their own business, without the risk and fear of losing their health benefits.

 Does Bernie want the government to completely take over the healthcare system?

-Bernie’s proposal would amend the tax code to create the American Health Security Trust Fund, which would be financed by various tax revenues, credits and subsidies.
+Bernie’s proposal would amend the tax code to create the American Health Security Trust Fund, which would be financed by various tax revenues, credits, and subsidies.
 It’s not set in stone, but the tax revenues in the draft include a new healthcare income tax, an employer payroll tax, a surcharge on high-income individuals, and a tax on securities transactions.
 So, basically, it’s not wishful thinking at all.

 But, more importantly, single-payer healthcare controls costs and so would save us money in the long run.
 One study shows that Medicare For All would save $5.1 trillion over a ten-year period.

 How does single-payer healthcare control costs?

-In single-payer systems (and how Medicare works right now), the government negotiates a fee schedule with healthcare practitioners.
-This is an essential component to controlling costs.
 See this explanation from healthcare economist Uwe Reinhardt on the benefits of having one price negotiator (the government):